microsoft/microsoft-ui-xaml/specs/ScrollingControls/ScrollPresenter.md

 This event is raised by the scroll controller after any of its properties AreInteractionsAllowed, IsInteracting, IsInteractionElementRailEnabled, InteractionElement, or InteractionElementScrollOrientation changed.

+_Spec note:_
+_Mike: "Can we leave off the list of properties and just say "any of its properties"?"_

 ## ScrollControllerScrollToRequestedEventArgs class